Modeling and Discovering Direct Causes for Predictive Models

-We start with the first assumption called \emph{canonicalness}, which is commonly assumed by existing algorithms for discovering Markov blankets. \begin{definition} A distribution \(\Pr\) is said to be \underline{canonical} if it is a P-MAP of some causal graph \(G.\) \end{definition}
+We start with an assumption, which we call \emph{canonicity}, that is commonly assumed by existing algorithms to ensure that Markov blankets are discoverable. \begin{definition} A distribution \(\Pr\) is said to be \underline{canonical} if it is a P-MAP of some causal graph \(G.\) \end{definition}

-Note that the causal graph \(G\) in Definition~\ref{def:canonical} may not be the true predictive graph; in fact, \(G\) can be any ADMG, which makes the assumption quite general.
-The following result shows that the direct causes are discoverable when the data distribution is canonical. \begin{theorem} Let \(G(\X,Y)\) be a predictive graph that induces a canonical distribution \(\Pr.\) Then the direct causes of \(Y\) in \(G\) form a unique Markov boundary of \(Y\) in \(\Pr.\) \end{theorem} Let \(G\) be the causal graph that is a P-MAP of the distribution \(\Pr,\) then the Markov boundary for \(Y\) in \(\Pr\) is exactly the Markov blanket of \(Y\) in \(G.\) That is, the problem of discovering direct causes in a predictive graph can be reduced to to the problem of discovering the Markov blanket when the given distribution is canonical.
-To illustrate, suppose a distribution \(\Pr\) induced by a predictive graph \(G\) is a P-MAP of the causal graph \(G'\) in Figure~\ref{sfig:efficiency2}, then the set of direct causes of \(Y\) in \(G\) is \(\{A, B, C, D, E, F\},\) which is exactly the Markov blanket of \(Y\) in \(G'.\) This result provides a method for discovering direct causes that is based on adopting the existing algorithms for discovering Markov blankets under ADMGs such as the M3B algorithm~\citep{tnn/YuLLC18}.
+Note that the causal graph \(G\) in Definition~\ref{def:canonical} may be any ADMG, rather than a predictive graph, making the assumption quite general.
+The following result shows that direct causes are always discoverable for canonical distributions. \begin{theorem} If \(\Pr(\X, Y)\) is canonical, then the direct causes of \(Y\) form a unique Markov boundary of \(Y\) in \(\Pr.\) \end{theorem} That is, the problem of discovering direct causes in a predictive graph can be reduced to the problem of discovering the Markov blanket when the given distribution is canonical.
+Hence, we can leverage the existing methods for discovering Markov blankets under ADMGs such as the M3B algorithm~\citep{tnn/YuLLC18}.
+To illustrate, suppose that a distribution \(\Pr\) is a P-MAP of the causal graph \(G\) in Figure~\ref{sfig:efficiency2}, then the direct causes of \(Y\) are exactly the Markov blanket of \(Y\) in \(G,\) which contains \(\{A, B, C, D, E, F\}.\)